shank2512/Rest_Api---Product_Management_System/README.md

 # REST API-Node.js Server for Product Management System

 ## Overview
-First I have created my Api at Swagger.io [Product_mg - API](https://app.swaggerhub.com/apis-docs/shank2512/Product_api/1.0.0) then ..
+First I have created my Api at Swagger.io [Product_Mgt - API](https://app.swaggerhub.com/apis-docs/shank2512/Product_api/1.0.0) then ..
 By using the [OpenAPI-Spec](https://github.com/OAI/OpenAPI-Specification) from a remote server, you can easily generate a server stub.
 After generating server stub I have written logic to implement each api endpoints .
 You can find my code in each files of service folder.
 I am using JSON files to store data.